Municipal Police (South Africa): Legal basis

 Section 206 of the Constitution of South Africa provides:

 The procedure for establishing a municipal police service is laid down in the South African Police Service Amendment Act of 1998.
 This Act allows municipalities to apply to the government of the relevant province for permission to establish a municipal police service.
-The provincial Minister of Safety and Security may approve the application, after consultation with the National Commissioner of the South African Police Service, if:
+The provincial MEC of Safety and Security may approve the application, after consultation with the National Commissioner of the South African Police Service, if: